 |Monthly retention setting||You will have 1 monthly recovery point of 31 Jan.
 This recovery point will be available for the next 3 months as it is a monthly retention point.
 So even though the 14 days daily retention period expires after 9 Feb, the recovery point will be available for the next 3 months.|

 |Yearly retention setting||You will have one recovery point for 31 Dec due to the yearly retention setting.
 This recovery point will be available for 3 years.|

 Impact of retention period settings on recovery point objective (RPO)

-- Any changes that you make to the existing retention policies will be applied to all the new as well as the existing snapshots.
+- Any changes that you make to the existing retention policies will be applied to all the new as well as the existing recovery points.

-- Retention periods are applicable for snapshots that reside on Phoenix CloudCache and Phoenix Cloud.
+- Retention periods are applicable for recovery points that reside on CloudCache and Druva Cloud.

-- Phoenix runs a retention expiration algorithm to delete the snapshots that have crossed the expiration period.
-This algorithm does not delete thawed snapshots.
-For more information, see Snapshots.
+- Druva runs a retention expiration algorithm to delete the recovery points that have crossed the expiration period.
+This algorithm does not delete thawed recovery points.
+For more information, see Recovery points.